paynl/sdk-alliance/README.md

 ---

 ### About
-In order to use this SDK, you'll need to have an alliance account at PAY.
+A PAY. alliance account is required for this SDK.

-The alliance will be able to manage sub-merchants, and manage most of the tasks via the API that normally a merchant would do by logging in in the PAY. admin.
+As an alliance, you're able to manage sub-merchants and most of their tasks using this SDK.

-Also this SDK extends the standard [PAY.
+This SDK also extends the standard [PAY.
 SDK](https://github.com/paynl/sdk), so all functions from the original SDK are also available.

 ### Installation

 This SDK uses composer.

-Composer is a tool for dependency management in PHP.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

-For more information on how to use/install composer, please visit: [https://github.com/composer/composer](https://github.com/composer/composer)

 To install the PAY.
 PHP SDK-alliance into your project, simply

 	$ composer require paynl/sdk-alliance

 ### Setting up
-To communicate with the API of PAY., you'll need to authenticate.
+To communicate with PAY. using this SDK, you'll need to authenticate.
 PAY. uses a token to authenticate you.
 You can find your token in the PAY. admin.
 On the bottom of the [API Tokens](https://admin.pay.nl/company/tokens) page.

 ##### Step 1 the autoloader